 Climb that goddam mountain.

 Hiking up Table Mountain is a rite of passage in Cape Town.
-Tourists take the cable car or do Lion’s Head; real travelers hike up Table Mountain.
+Tourists take the cable car or do Lion’s Head; real travelers hike Table Mountain without a guide.
 What is on the to-do list for many visitors and locals alike, I managed to avoid while I living there for seven years and on many subsequential visits.
 Not because I don’t like hiking but because I realized over the last few years I have gotten increasingly unfit.
 While I wrote an extensive post on how to stay fit while traveling, I haven’t practice what I preached.

-This time around I decided that had to change and so I was grateful to be staying with the very outdoorsy part of my family who works out a lot and didn’t mind me tagging along, albeit panting: walks on the beach, spinning classes, Biskop stairs (don’t ask, it is torturous!), and finally a hike up Table Mountain.
+This time around I decided that had to change and so I was grateful to be staying with the very outdoorsy part of my family who works out a lot and didn’t mind me tagging along, albeit panting: walks on the beach, spinning classes, Biskop stairs (don’t ask, it is torturous!), and finally a Table Mountain hike.

 You start with a pretty vertical trek up for about 200m.
 Some may call it taking steps, I call it scrambling, and 200m will be a lot longer than you think it is at this point.
 Then you have the choice to turn right and return to the bottom cable car station or continue left.
 From here a little path will sometimes meander straight but for the most part, it goes uphill albeit not quite as steeply as to start with.

 Eventually, my family sprinted along, which I didn’t mind because this way I could take my time and have enough breaks to take pictures/ catch my breath.
 As Platteklip Gorge is the shortest and one of the most popular routes, it means it gets quite busy.
-Something I also didn’t mind because it meant I felt safe hiking on my own and in case should anything happen (it does get quite rocky at times).
+Something I also didn’t mind because it meant that Platteklip Gorge safety is high and wasn’t scared to hike on my own.
 It also gave me an added motivation – if those people could do it, so could I!

 The last part was the most challenging and the meaning of mind over matter became a whole new … well, matter.
 I ran into a group taking a break, and a girl told me I had almost made it.
 That was 40 minutes before I actually made it, something I luckily didn’t know yet.
 Once in while you need a little white lie to keep you going or the wishful thinking of a stranger.
 My crappy knees also helped as they kept me from going back down as did my stubborn mind.
 If I do put it to something, get my ego involved just a bit, I get shit done.